 These guidelines are aimed at assisting school employees in protecting students from sexual misconduct by other school employees.
+For the purpose of this exhibit, school employee includes coaches, volunteers, and/or any adult regularly interacting with students in the school setting.
 The key to prevention is for each employee to report behaviors which put students at risk for sexual misconduct.
-The principles identified in this handout are based on what sex offender treatment providers identify as the most effective way of protecting students from sexual abuse in the schools: (1) being able to identify "risk behaviors," (2) reporting such "risk behaviors" to administration, and (3) follow-up by administration.
+The principles identified in this handout are based on what sex offender treatment providers identify as the most effective way of protecting students from sexual abuse in the schools:

+- (1) being able to identify "risk behaviors"; - (2) reporting such "risk behaviors" to administration; and - (3) follow-up by administration.

 Sexual abuse of students by a small number of school employees causes disproportionate harm to children, families, schools, and the public's perceptions of and confidence in public education.
-It is every educator's responsibility to understand how offenders typically engage in sexual misconduct in schools and to know what to report and to whom reports should be made regarding conduct that constitutes "risk behaviors."
+It is every employee's responsibility to understand how offenders typically engage in sexual misconduct in schools and to know what to report and to whom reports should be made regarding conduct that constitutes "risk behaviors."